thoera/nba_all_stars/README.md

 What's interesting is the dispersion: low for the shooting guards and the power forwards and distinctly more important for the others.

-We can also see some outliers (a point guard bigger than 2 meters?
+We can also see some outliers (a point guard taller than 2 meters?
 Is that you Penny Hardaway?) and we will focus on that just below.

 ![weight_height_scatterplot_names.png](/plots/weight_height_scatterplot_names.png?raw=true)

 We have some giants - Yao and Shaq - and also a small guy: Isaiah Thomas.
-Larry Johnson is also a small guy for a power forward (less than 2 meters) when Penny (yes it was Penny) is a really tall point guard.
+Larry Johnson is also a small guy for a power forward (less than 2 meters) when Penny (yes, it was Penny) is a really tall point guard.

 Even with those outliers the relation between height and weight is close to be linear.
 But the slope seems really different between the five positions.
 With `ggplot2`, it's really easy to check that visually (and we can also check the impact of the outliers at the same time).